 - 1 tablespoon minced garlic

-- Brush the olive oil over the bottom of a very large, deep skillet.
-Heat over medium-high heat, about 2 minutes.
+- Heat the oil in a large saucepan over medium-high heat, about 2 minutes.
 Add the beef.
-Cook 1 minute on each side, just until no longer rare, then quickly remove to a plate to prevent it from over-cooking.
+Cook, stirring, just until no longer raw, about 2 minutes.
+Quickly remove the beef to a plate to prevent it from over-cooking.

 - Reduce heat to low and allow the skillet a few seconds to cool down a bit.
-Add the sour cream, mixing it well with a wooden spoon into the beef/onion/mushroom mixture.
+Add the sour cream, mixing it well with a wooden spoon into the beef mixture.
 Don't allow the sour cream to simmer or boil, to avoid curdling.
-Season with more black pepper.
-Serve immediately.
+Season with more black pepper and serve.